 In the post war years she was contacted by his family after they discovered letters sent between the two and it was at this point that she found out that his father was a very high ranking General in the US Army. […] O’Daniel Sr thanked Mary for her friendship to his son, and in making his final months spent in the free world an enjoyable time.
 O’Daniel Sr died on March 27th, 1975, and had continued to correspond with Mary up until his death.

 The Individual Military Service Record filled out by Private O’Daniel’s mother has a number of discrepancies.
 It gave his place of birth as Newark.
 Although the O’Daniel family was residing there at the time, his birth certificate establishes his place of birth as the Homeopathic Hospital in Wilmington.
 His draft card also gave Wilmington as his place of birth.

-His mother also stated that he joined the U.S. Army in Wilmington, Delaware on October 14, 1943 rather than Camden, New Jersey three weeks earlier.
+His mother also stated that he joined the U.S. Army in Wilmington, Delaware, on October 14, 1943, rather than Camden, New Jersey three weeks earlier.
 Other Newark men drafted into the U.S. Army were inducted in Camden, so I believe that is probably correct.
 The Adjutant General’s Office report of death also stated that Private O’Daniel entered the military on September 22, 1943.
-In other cases, I’ve found discrepancies of a few weeks in the date a soldier began his service was because he was inducted in one city and told to report to a U.S. Army camp or fort, going on active duty a few days or weeks later.
+In other cases, I’ve found discrepancies of a few weeks in the date a draftee began his service was because he was inducted in one city and then permitted to return home for a few days or weeks prior to going on active duty.
 However, I have no specific evidence that this was the case in this instance.

-The Individual Military Service Record recorded a date of death of September 18, 1944 (which may be based on 1st Sergeant McMurchy’s letter).
-The unit O’Daniel’s mother listed (506th Parachute Infantry Regiment) is inaccurate.
+The Individual Military Service Record recorded a date of death of September 18, 1944, (which may be based on 1st Sergeant McMurchy’s letter).
+The unit O’Daniel’s mother listed (506th Parachute Infantry Regiment) is also inaccurate.